abarriosr/content-hub-farm/README.md

 ## Adding more publishers/subscribers:

 To add more sites just add entries to the **docker-compose.yml** and **ngrok.yml** files.
-Those entries have to paired together.
+Those entries have to be paired together.
 Then run the Content Hub Farm as explained above.

 - Add entries into the docker-compose.yml file.
 For example, a second subscriber could be done by adding the following
 lines: